CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/01b-Ingest-data-with-Spark-and-Microsoft-Fabric-notebooks.md

 - Optimized Delta table writes
 - Analyzed Delta table data with SQL queries

-## You have successfully completed this lab, please proceed with the upcoming modules.
+## You have successfully completed this lab.